Infinitesimal $\mathcal{R}$-matrices for some families of Hopf algebras: Infinitesimal -matrices for some well-known Hopf algebras

 \subsection{The Radford Hopf algebras $H_{(r,n,q)}$}

 We recall from \cite[p.
 477]{Rad3} the construction of the so-called Radford pointed Hopf algebras introduced in \cite{Rad}.
-Let $1\leq r,n\in\mathbb{N}$, $M=rn$ and suppose that $\Bbbk$ has a primitive $M$-th root of unity $q$.
+Let $1\leq r,n\in\mathbb{N}$, $M=rn$ and suppose that $\Bbbk$ is a field of characteristic $\mathrm{char}(\Bbbk)\neq 2$ with a primitive $M$-th root of unity $q$.
 Let $H=H_{(r,n,q)}$ be the Hopf algebra over $\Bbbk$ described as follows.
 As an algebra $H$ is generated by $g$ and $x$ subject to the relations

 and the coalgebra structure of $H$ is given by

 The antipode is given by $S(g)=g^{M-1}$, $S(x)=-xg^{M-r}$.
 As a $\Bbbk$-vector space $H_{(r,n,q)}$ has dimension $rn^{2}$ with basis $\{g^{l}x^{m}\ |\ 0\leq l<M,\,0\leq m<n\}$.
 Let us recall that